 Every patient is different and total recovery time depends on many factors such as the procedure, your personal energy level, types of activities you like, etc. Some patients find that they are able to go back to work as soon as 4-7 days after surgery.
 Most patients find that they need to take 2-3 weeks away from work to rest and recover before they are able to safely resume work and other normal activities.

 What are the Risks of Bariatric Surgery?

-Every surgery comes with risk factors.
-These include the risks associated with general anesthesia and any risk that might be encountered with any procedure such as infection, blood clots, etc. Risks specific to bariatric weight loss surgery include dumping syndrome, nausea, vomiting, dilation of the esophagus, acid reflux and not achieving the desired weight loss results.
+Every surgery comes with risk factors, even with minimally invasive procedures from experienced bariatric surgeons.
+These include the risks associated with general anesthesia and any risk that might be encountered with any procedure such as infection, blood clots, etc. Health problems specific to bariatric weight loss surgery include dumping syndrome, nausea, vomiting, dilation of the esophagus, acid reflux and not achieving the desired weight loss results.
 The chances of developing any of these problems are small, however.
-Most patients who have the surgery and commit to the required lifestyle changes find that they achieve significant improvement in their overall health.
+Most patients who have the surgery and commit to the required lifestyle changes find that they achieve significant weight loss and improvement in their overall health.
 You should discuss these are any other potential risks with your bariatric surgeon before making a decision.